koenrane/KR-new-site/content/turning-up-the-heat-insights-from-tao-s-analysis-ii.md

 _Why I'm talking about this._ On one hand, this result makes sense, especially after taking machine learning and seeing how polynomials can be contorted into basically whatever shape you want.

 On the other hand, I find this theorem intensely beautiful. $\overline{P[a,b]}=C[a,b]$'s proof was slowly constructed, much to the reader's benefit.
-I remember the exact moment the proof sketch came to me, newly-installed gears whirring happily.
+I remember the exact moment the proof sketch came to me, newly installed gears whirring happily.

 ## 15: Power Series